 The rate of change of a function

-CALCULUS IS CONCERNED WITH THINGS that do not change at a constant rate.
-The values of the function called the derivative
+CALCULUS IS APPLIED TO THINGS that do not change at a constant rate.
+Velocity due to gravity, births and deaths in a population, units of y for each unit of x.
+The values of the function called the derivative will be that varying rate of change.

 Now, since we consider x to be the independent variable and y the dependent, then any change Δx in the value of x, will result in a change Δy in the value of y.
 In a straight line, the rate of change -- so many units of y for each unit of x -- is constant, and is called the slope of the line.